 3. Limiting Beliefs

 Beliefs are just ideas and opinions that we are certain are true, even if they are not.
 They are based on what we were taught and experienced early in life, and to what extent these ideas were reinforced by subsequent experience growing up.
-If we were told as a child that we sucked at art, for example, we would take on that idea and look for evidence to prove that the adult (who we would look upon as though they were a world expert) was correct.
+If we were told as a child that we sucked at art, for example, we would take on that idea and look for evidence to prove that the this idea was correct.
 And the more evidence we collected over time, whilst simultaneously ignoring any evidence to the contrary, the firmer the belief would become that we did indeed suck at art and shouldn’t try doing anything too creative if we want to avoid further criticism and judgement.
 If we believe that we can't learn or change or that our goals are too hard or unachievable, we will most likely do whatever it takes to avoid them.

 4. Secondary Benefits